About the Mussar Leadership Program

 A Program sponsored by Temple Beth Zion-Beth Israel

 The Mussar Leadership Program (MLP) fills a void for individuals experiencing emptiness from being immersed in the material world and looking for something greater than themselves.
 MLP offers a spiritual path steeped in their tradition, and accessible to modern students.
 The 19th century Mussar Movement, initiated by Rabbi Israel Salanter, provides an accumulated body of knowledge and literature to answer the question: “If everyone knows what it means to be good, why is it so hard to be good?”
 The Mussar spiritual journey raises awareness of forces beyond our conscious knowledge that cause us to act or not act according to our values.
-Through study, self-reflection and group exercises, we awaken to a Jewish spirituality that is compassionate, moral and generous.

 Our Unique Approach

 The Mussar Leadership Program’s uniqueness lies in its integrated contemporary approach that engages students with primary texts, commentaries, a practice based on positive psychology and an approach to halachah as a Jewish mode of existence in a contemporary key.
 Moreover, the discipline of middot practice is not for the purpose of self-improvement, but as a way to focus on the needs of the other.
 The Mussar Leadership Programs’ approach provides a response to our ‘me first’ narcissistic age through a constant and guiding focus on the other.